 - Tri-color gum bichromate printmaking with Christina Z. Anderson, June, 2020

 Since 2010, my focus has been on the development of my portfolio in the following project areas:

 Digital Disruption Project

-In 2017, after being disruptively displaced from San Francisco, my wife and I moved to Sacramento.
+In 2017, after 16 years living in San Francisco, my wife and I moved to Sacramento.
 Even before our arrival in the Central Valley, I was in a quandary as to how I would proceed with my photographic work.
 Having lived in San Francisco for 16 years, I had developed a strong sense of place within that urban environment: I had internalized the political, social, and ideological arrangements that made it unique.
 During that time, not only had I created extensive bodies of work, but that work reflected the symbolic meaning I attributed to San Francisco as a place.

 Spatial Reckoningis about finding ways to align, articulate, and adjust my photographic point-of-view and creative impulses within a new environment.
 Over the last two years, I have been working to translate my impressions of a city I barely knew or understood, into an authentic expression of place.
 My approach is similar to how I used to work in San Francisco: I prowl about on foot looking for the elusive, ephemeral markers that indicate what John Szarkowski called “ineffable dramatic possibilities”—those fleeting, amorphous, often barely perceptible photographic elements that, when captured, take an image beyond mere documentation and create a personal, symbolic record of place.
 Go to my portfolio.